Danny Mota

-Daniel Avila Mota (born October 9, 1975) is a former Major League Baseball pitcher.
+Daniel Avila Mota (born October 9, 1975) is a Dominican former Major League Baseball pitcher.
 Mota played for the Minnesota Twins in the 2000 season.
 In four games, he had an 8.44 ERA in 5.1 innings pitched with three strikeouts.
 Mota batted and threw right-handed.

-He was signed by the New York Yankees as an amateur free agent in 1994.
+Mota was signed by the New York Yankees as an amateur free agent in 1994.
+The Yankees traded Mota, Eric Milton, Cristian Guzmán, and Brian Buchanan to the Minnesota Twins for Chuck Knoblauch on February 6, 1998.